textpattern/textpattern.github.io/brand/editorial-guide.md

 ### Commas

 Use a serial comma (a.k.a.
-‘Oxford comma’).
+'Oxford comma’).

 A serial comma is one that comes between the last two items in a series, and before the _and_, for example: